 Atopic dermatitis in a child

-Atopic Dermatitis is a rash typically in children with a preference for the flexures.
+Atopic Dermatitis is an eczematous rash with a preference for the flexures.

 ATOPIC DERMATITIS